Dpope32/Frosting/README.md

 - **🎨Customization**: Choose your favorite wallpaper and color scheme

 **Coming Soon**:
-1. Cross-Device Sync with TinyBase integration
+1. Cross-Device Sync with Pocketbase integration (all encrypted with AES-256 of course)
 2. Feature Request powered by FeatureBase
-3. Video Demo on Welcome Screen powered by ScreenStudio
-4. 👀 WebSockets to connect to selfhosted Jellyfin Server 👀

 ![Home Screen Preview](assets/screenshots/web/loaded.png)